muizztalks/python_practise_worksheets/README.md

 6. Functions (positional + keyword arguments)
 7. Functions (lambda + map + filter func + math.ceil() -> to roundoff to nearest larger number)
 8. Importing and creating modules in python libraries like:
-   i. maths (sqrt, pi, cos, sin etc mathematical functions)
-  >random (gives any random variable using random.randint and random.choice)
-  >os (for file and directory access)
+   . maths (sqrt, pi, cos, sin etc mathematical functions) . random (gives any random variable using random.randint and random.choice) . os (for file and directory access)
   >shutil (for high level operations on files and collection of files)
   >json (for data serialization or converting into a string type in easy words)
   >array (basic library to let us make arrays)